RTechAI/forgeui-hw-st7789-240x240-square-microasteroids/README.md

 This repository documents a physically tested MicroAsteroids implementation for the stated ESP32-S3 board, display module, wiring, and joystick mapping.
 Validate other modules, board revisions, and wiring arrangements independently.

 ForgeUI-authored content is released under the [MIT License](LICENSE).
 Third-party software remains subject to its respective license.

+## About ForgeUI

+ForgeUI is developed by RTechAI.
+[RTechAI on GitHub](https://github.com/RTechAI), [ForgeUI](https://forgeui.co.nz), and [ForgeUI Hosted Studio](https://studio.forgeui.co.nz) provide the organisation, product, and hosted development environment respectively.
+ForgeUI Studio is a visual embedded UI/HMI development environment for supported ESP32 hardware.
+ForgeUI Hardware Lab is the associated collection of physically tested hardware references, examples, and projects used to preserve reproducible physical evidence and evaluate hardware and examples for ForgeUI workflows.

+ForgeUI Hosted Studio is available for public registration.